Alejogb1/job-board/blog-data/why-does-synchronizationcontextpost-execute-only-once-when-multiple-asynchronous-operations-await-it.md

 id: "why-does-synchronizationcontextpost-execute-only-once-when-multiple-asynchronous-operations-await-it"
 ---

-Okay, let's talk about `SynchronizationContext.Post()` and its behavior with multiple awaiting asynchronous operations.
+, let's talk about `SynchronizationContext.Post()` and its behavior with multiple awaiting asynchronous operations.
 This is a corner of .net I've spent a fair amount of time navigating, especially back when I was building a heavily async UI framework for a niche scientific application.
 It wasn't always as straightforward as the documentation implied, and the single execution in certain multi-async scenarios tripped us up more than once.
 The core issue boils down to the way `async`/`await` interacts with the capture and restoration of the execution context.

 Firstly, let's define the relevant players. `SynchronizationContext` is essentially a mechanism that provides a context for executing code on a specific thread, most often a UI thread.
 It's particularly relevant when dealing with asynchronous operations that might complete on a different thread and need to update the UI. `SynchronizationContext.Post(Action, Object)` is a method that marshals the provided action to be executed on the thread associated with that context.
 You'd expect that every call to it would result in that action eventually being executed.
 That is typically true, except for when awaiting multiple async actions.